• Skip to main content

 Instructions

-• I take a teaspoon and scoop out enough dough to make a 1" to 1 ½" ball.
-I got 12 on a cookie sheet.
+• I take a small scooper or a teaspoon and scoop out enough dough to make a 1" to 1 ½" ball.
+I put 12 cookie balls onto a cookie sheet.
 Just make them consistent whichever size you choose.
-I take a small bowl and add just a little flour to it and using a fork dip it into the flour.
-Tap off the excess flour and press down on each ball just enough to make fork lines.
+I take a small bowl and add just a little flour to it and, using a fork, dip it into the flour.
+Tap off the excess flour and press down on each ball just enough to make fork lines and flatten the cookie ball some.
 The flour helps the fork from sticking.
-Take a half cherry and press into the cookie middle slightly.
+Take a half cherry and press it in the middle on top of each cookie.

-• Bake at 350°F for 12-14 minutes.
-Leave on the cookie pan for 5 minutes after pulling from the oven.
+• Bake at 350°F (175°C or 180°C) for 12-14 minutes.
+Leave them on the cookie pan for 5 minutes after pulling the cookies from the oven.
 They will look pale on top but just slightly golden brown on the bottom.
-I left mine in the oven till I just saw the bottom edge turn a little golden.
-After transferring to a cooling rack leave them there for at least 45 minutes if you handle them when they are still warm they will crumble.
-Since they are whipped they have a lot of air in them so they need to sit for a little while.
-I add some powdered sugar on top just to make them pretty.
+After transferring to a cooling rack, leave them there until they have completely cooled.
+Then sprinkle some powdered sugar on top.

 Nutrition